Pure Food Commitment

 - Dedicated to Purity - We feature foods that are free of artificial preservatives, flavor enhancers, sweeteners, colors and hydrogenated oils (trans fats).

 - Passionate about full-flavored food – We are zealous in our search for and creation of full-flavored foods.
 And, we get great satisfaction out of sharing our new finds and creations with others.

 - Committed to education – We are committed to educating our customers about the benefits of pure, wholesome food.

-To solidify our commitment to education, we contribute 1% of ALL Pasta & Co, Bennett's, Beecher’s Handmade Cheese and Maximus / Minimus sales to the Flagship Foundation, which supports non-profit organizations that provide education about the benefits of pure, all-natural food.
+To solidify our commitment to education, we contribute 1% of ALL Pasta & Co, Bennett's, Beecher’s Handmade Cheese, Liam's, Maximus / Minimus, and Fraunhofer Meat & Fish sales to the Flagship Foundation, providing education about the benefits of healthy eating and nutrition.

 We believe that most food additives are unhealthy, unsafe and mask a lack of true nutritional value in today’s processed foods.
 We also believe that additives may cause innumerable adverse reactions, including hyperactivity in children, allergies, asthma, obesity, migraines and disease.
 Some additives are even carcinogenic or toxic.
 Unfortunately, we’ve found that on occasion additive manufacturers and the government agencies that regulate them dismiss the detrimental health effects of additives, stating that they would need to be consumed in very high quantities to cause allergic reactions or serious illness.